 NBA’s Best Player at Every Position

-The general managers voted for Stephen Curry, Kevin Durant, James Harden, Nikola Jokic, and Giannis Antetokounmpo as the best players at every position.
-Unfortunately, LeBron missed in the list and James had his votes split between three positions.
-James got 7% of the votes for the point guard, 27% for best power forward, and 17% for best small forward.
+The general managers voted for Stephen Curry, Kevin Durant, James Harden, Nikola Jokic, and Giannis Antetokounmpo as the best players in every position.
+Unfortunately, LeBron missed the list and James had his votes split between three positions.
+James got 7% of the votes for the point guard, 27% for the best power forward, and 17% for the best small forward.
 All these votes put together to one position means James will be among the NBA’s best starting five but split among three positions, he might miss out on a spot.

 Something similar can be said about Doncic, who claimed 13% of the votes for the best point guard and 10% for the best shooting guard.
-The runners up for other positions were Damian Lillard for the point guard, LeBron James for the power forward and small forward, Devin Booker for shooting guard, and Joel Embiid for the center.
+The runners-up for other positions were Damian Lillard for the point guard, LeBron James for the power forward and small forward, Devin Booker for shooting guard, and Joel Embiid for the center.